 Heart disease is one of the top killers in the U.S. About 610,000 people die of heart disease in the United States every year.
 That’s 25 percent of the population killed by heart disease, a mostly preventable illness.

 Although green tea isn’t the only thing that you need to be doing to protect yourself from heart disease, it can be part of a broader strategy.
-In a study surveying 1,371 men over the age of 40, regular consumption of green tea decreased the presence of several important markers which predicted heart disease.
+In a study surveying 1,371 men over the age of 40, regular consumption of green tea decreased the presence of several important markers which predicted heart disease (1).
+The study showed green tea lowered high blood pressure and reduced bad LDL cholesterol — a common risk factor of heart disease.

 If you’re feeling a bit heavier than you’d like to be, you’re not alone.
-Obesity is a major problem in North America, more than two in every three people are overweight.
-Being overweight is hugely problematic, linked with nearly every severe lifestyle health issue, including heart disease, stroke and diabetes.
+Obesity is a major problem in North America, more than two in every three people are overweight (3).
+Being overweight is hugely problematic, linked with nearly every severe lifestyle health issue, including heart disease, stroke and diabetes (4).

-Another study showed that people who drank tea had higher bone density than who did not.
+Another study showed that people who drank tea had higher bone density than who did not (8).
 So although the jury is still out on whether green tea improves bone health, your chances of strengthening your bones through green tea consumption are very fair.

 Catechins in green tea could help protect you against glaucoma and other eye diseases.
 Catechins are in a group of antioxidants, such as vitamin C, vitamin E, lutein and zeaxanthin, which help protect the delicate tissues of the eye from cell damage.
 Catechins are absorbed by the eye’s tissue and are recruited to fight issues which may lead to vision impairment or even blindness.

 Green tea has long been known as a cancer preventive.
-Research demonstrates that drinking at least three cups of green tea is effective in delaying processes that lead to mutations and changes in cells which cause them to be cancerous.
+Research demonstrates that drinking at least three cups of green tea is effective in delaying processes that lead to mutations and changes in cells which cause them to be cancerous (9).
 This delays the onset of cancer by several years.
+The study results were most prominent in certain types of cancer including breast cancer and prostate cancer.
 There is good epidemiological evidence that also shows that those who drink green tea are less likely to die of cancer.
+Researchers point to the presence of the antioxidant epigallocatechin gallate or EGCG for the main actor behind these green tea benefits.

 There may be something in green tea that helps us keep our wits sharp as we grow old.
 In animal studies, green tea consumption by mice significantly slowed memory regression.
-Other studies also demonstrated how green tea was able to improve spatial cognition and learning ability.
-This suggests that green tea can place your brain at lower risk of developing memory impairments such as Alzheimer’s.
+Other studies also demonstrated how green tea was able to improve spatial cognition and learning ability (11).
+This suggests that green tea can place your brain at lower risk of developing memory impairments such as Alzheimer’s disease and Parkinson's disease.

 Keeping your blood sugar at a reasonable level can be difficult.
 It’s easy to develop insulin resistance and even diabetes with all the sugar in our food today.
 Green tea may help your blood manage glycemic loads and manage your blood sugar levels.

 In the immediate future, this means more constant energy levels.
 In the long term, this could mean preventing diabetes.
-In a study performed in Japan, people who consumed six or more cups of green tea saw a stunning 33 percent risk reduction of developing Type 2 diabetes.
+In a study performed in Japan, people who consumed six or more cups of green tea saw a stunning 33 percent risk reduction of developing Type 2 diabetes (12).
 The evidence is increasingly pointing to the possibility of green tea being a prevention strategy for diabetes.
-Although six cups of green tea may be too much for some, researchers in these studies tended to see benefits by incorporating as little as two cups of green tea per day.
+Although six cups of green tea may be too much for some, researchers in these studies tended to see benefits by incorporating as little as two cups of green tea per day (13).

 Green tea is an extremely popular variety of tea and is widely available in bag and loose leaf tea form.
 When it comes to green tea, you don’t want to steep the bags or leaves in water that is too hot.
 Unlike black tea, green tea leaves steeped in water that’s over 195 F will result in an unpleasantly bitter brew.
 Instead, let your water come to boiling and remove from the heat.
 Let the water sit for 45 to 60 seconds.
 This should help the water achieve the ideal temperature for green tea, which is 175 F to 185 F. You can also purchase kettles that heat water to precise temperature ranges, which can ensure a pleasant green tea every time.